On the Net

 Knockout Drops

-Administration of knockout drops is considered a dangerous bodily injury under § 224 ff.
-StGB (Paragraphs 224 et.
-Seq. of StGB) and can, in the worst case, result in death.
-Sexual assaults involving the administration of knockout drops are punishable as abuse of persons unable to resist (§ 177 StGB).
+The administration of knockout drugs is dangerous bodily harm (Section 224 ff.
+StGB), in the worst case resulting in death.
+Sexual assaults involving the administration of knockout drugs are punishable as abuse of persons incapable of resistance (Section 177 StGB).

 How Can You Protect Yourself?